kestan01/lecture_video_demo_config/README.md

 This is really cool

 *Item 1
-*Item 2Two
+*Item Two - I like spelling vs number good job.
 *Item 3

 Numbered List

-1. First item
+1. First item- Maybe we should do this too.
 2. 2nd Item
 3. Third Item